Office of Communications & Media Relations

 "I love that NIH hosts concerts in the Clinical Center atrium.
 A tangible way that artists and scientists help make each other better, literally." - Barbra Streisand (Guest Speaker at the May 2018 NIH J. Edward Rall Cultural Lecture)

-If you are interested in performing in the CC atrium, please submit a request.
+If you are interested in performing in the Clinical Center atrium, please submit a request.

 Please check back often for new performance dates.